-I love, love, love the look of an edge finished with bias tape!
+I love, love, love the look of an edge finished with a bias facing!
 It’s so lean and clean looking.
 And just such a damn pretty finish to an edge.

 There’re probably 50 different ways to apply this hard-working bit of fabric to an edge.
 I kid you not.
 So always be on the lookout for new ways to play with bias tape.

 Alright.
 Let’s start with the…